 On the Horizon

-Reclaimation Change, An Overview
+Reclamation Change, An Overview

 At the heart of our project is the notion of a Just Transition, which is a “vision-led, unifying, and place-based set of principles, processes, and practices that build economic and political power to shift from an extractive economy to a regenerative economy.

-Reducing Your Expousure to Uranium
+Reducing Your Exposure to Uranium

 Advocating for Environmental Justice with Art

 A partnership with Diné College supports our Initiative to provide photographic experience to tribal students.
+Through our speaker series and workshops we hope to present a model of artist practice for social change.

 There are OVER 500